-I wanted to write this article because I had a client of mine was recently diagnosed with breast cancer and needed an operation to have a cancerous tumor removed.
+Staying positive with cancer is not easy.
+I wanted to this article because I had a client of mine of was recently diagnosed with breast cancer.
+She had an operation to have a cancerous tumor removed.
 After the operation, the client then sat with the specialist and was told some interesting facts.

 The Interview after Surgery